direktiv/direktiv.github.io/docs/spec/instance-data/input.md

 ## CRON

-By their nature, scheduled flows have empty input.
+By their nature, scheduled workflows have empty input.
 They will always be:

 ```json
 {}